 After bringing my daughter (referred to as “Tiny”) earthside in early 2009, I left a decade long career as an executive recruiter behind to focus my energies on mothering.
 What was born of that journey (and my crazy adventures with my own health crisis) is what propelled me forward to create this site.

+In January 2019 I completed extensive coursework and am a certified Mold and Moisture Intrusion specialist.
 I have completed coursework in the naturopathic series offered by the Avicenna Institute and accredited through the Board of Natural Medicine Certification Council.
 In addition, I am a certified CBD educator.
-I am also a member of the International Society for Environmentally Acquired Illness.
+I am also a member of the International Association of Certified Home Inspectors and the International Society for Environmentally Acquired Illness.
 My earlier years afforded me the opportunity to graduate with honors with a Bachelor’s Degree in Ethnic Studies.
 I am a lifetime member of the Phi Kappa Phi Honor Society and Golden Key Honor Society.

 I have always had a passion for researching everything to death.
 I have also always had a passion for writing.
 I am not afraid to tackle tough topics.
 I don’t get embarrassed by much.
 I am self deprecating.
 Apparently my audience loves that about me. 😉